Kaushiki: Puranas

-Devi Bhagavata Purana describes Kaushiki as the Shakti that came out from the body of Goddess Parvati, and she is called ‘Kaushiki’ in the beginning of Devi Bhagavata Purana.
+Kaushiki and her forces fought the asuras in a pitched battle in order to vanquish them and restore the natural order.

-O King!
-When the tormented Devas praised thus, the Devi created from Her body another supremely beautiful form.
-This created form, the Ambika Devi, became known in all the worlds as Kaushiki, as She came out of the physical sheath of the Devi Parvati.
+Devi Bhagavata Purana describes Kaushiki as the Shakti that came out from the body of Goddess Parvati, and she is called 'Kaushiki' in the beginning of Devi Bhagavata Purana. the Linga Purana describes her as the daughter of yashoda.